Thadzy/Thadzy-Obsidian/Resources/Circular Motion.md

 # Cues
 **if object not moving along circular path but have the centripetal acceleration it's still call circular motion?**
-**Ans** No, it's not circular motion e.g. spiral motion **What is the different of angular velocity and linear velocity ?**
+**Ans** No, it's not circular motion e.g. spiral motion

+**What is the different of angular velocity and linear velocity ?**
 **Ans** Linear speed measure how fast a point moves along the circular path but Angular velocity tell how fast is the object will complete one full rotation

-If it not call circular motion what is it call then? a
+**If it not call circular motion what is it call then?**
+**Ans** Curvilinear motion. and more there is something more
 # Summary
 ```
+Circular motion is about the object moving alone the cirular path with centripetal acceleration and linear speed
 ```